rbhdsks/Sports-website/README.md

 ## Introduction

 This is a full-stack booking application developed for a sports technology company's operations team.
-The application allows center managers to view and create bookings for various sports facilities.
-The project is developed as per the requirements provided, focusing on core functionality with a simple and intuitive user interface.
+The application allows center managers to view and create bookings for various sports facilities, ensuring there are no double bookings for the same court and time slot.

----

 ## Project Overview

-The application consists of:

-- **Backend**: A RESTful API built with Node.js and Express, using MongoDB as the database.
-- **Frontend**: A React application that interacts with the backend APIs.
-- **Features**:
-  - Centers can manage multiple sports and resources.
-  - View bookings for a specific center, sport, and date.
-  - Create new bookings while preventing double bookings.
-  - Simple UI for operations team to manage bookings.
+The app handles multiple centers, multiple sports at each center, and multiple courts or resources for each sport.
+Center managers can view bookings and create new ones for any sport at their facility.

 ---

 ## Prerequisites

-Before you begin, ensure you have the following installed on your system:

-- **Node.js** (v14 or later)
-- **npm** (Node Package Manager)
+- Node.js installed
-- **MongoDB** (Local installation or access to MongoDB Atlas)
+- MongoDB installed or a cloud database like MongoDB Atlas
-- **Git** (for cloning the repository)
+- Git (optional for version control)

 ---